ISE-FIZKarlsruhe/InferTest/README.md

                 └── something missing              -> FAIL, exit 1 (CI-friendly)
 ```

 `prepare_test_ontology.py` never runs a reasoner — it just merges Turtle/RDF files. `validate_entailments.py` never runs a reasoner either — it just checks that the expected triples are present in whatever file you point it at.
 Both only need `rdflib`.

-**Important — inconsistency-style constructs are handled separately.** A few constructs (`asymmetric-property`, `disjoint-classes`, ...) are supposed to make the ontology *inconsistent* when violated.
-Mixing one of those into the main merged file would make the *whole* ontology unsatisfiable and break every other test alongside it — so `prepare_test_ontology.py` writes each one to its own `infertest-<construct>-expect-inconsistent.ttl` file instead.
-Run your reasoner over each of those in isolation: your pipeline should observe that run fail / report inconsistency.
-If it completes cleanly, that construct's test has failed. (`validate_entailments.py` intentionally skips these — there's no positive triple to look for in an inconsistent ontology.)
+Inconsistency-style constructs are handled differently — see the dedicated section below.

 ```bash
 pip install rdflib